YcleptJohn/placement-report/report.md

 Conclusion
 ==========

+Whilst there have absolutely been ups and downs throughout my year the experience as a whole has been fantastic.
+I've been given opportunities to work on a variety of technology stacks taking on challenging tasks, whilst surrounded by an inviting team of incredible talent.

+I came into this year as naive student with no previous work experience and no clue what to expect, but I came out as a well-rounded engineer having overcome challenges I never predicted.
+Part of my naivety was starting my year with very few goals, mainly focusing on gaining experience in the industry and confirming that this was the career I wanted.
+However, thanks to the close relationship with my manager and the feedback loop at HX I managed to find more fulfilling goals early on.
+This included goals surrounding my self-reflection and communication, which I have focussed on hugely and seen noticeable improvements.

+As a result of my year at HX my business, communication and technical skills have all improved tenfold.
+I'm thankful to have had the opportunity to work for such a self-development focused company, where constant feedback has helped me find weaknesses, identify new strengths and ultimately shaped my growth.
+If it wasn't for this environment I doubt I would have gained quite as much as I did during my placement year.

+I don't feel that I would have seen the improvements I have if it wasn't for the people at HX.
+Every single person in the team is willing to help teach and guide you through anything you'd need.

 -   My year obviously had ups and downs, bad day at hx isn't that bad

     -   Started out intensely filled with knowledge being gained and